Do you want to become a digital nomad so you can work and travel the world?

 - Cold emailing

 This is the newest way I’ve been finding clients since becoming less active on Upwork.
 It’s a method I learnt from Writing Revolt, and I highly recommend it.
 While it does entail sending out countless emails, you get to approach companies that excite you, and you put yourself in a stronger position to set your rate.
-I also used negotiation techniques from Writing Revolt that helped me secure my highest paying contract to date.

 5. Get Some Glowing Recommendations